eaasi/user-handbook/source/guide/import-resource.rst

 .. image:: ../images/finish_image_import.png
   :align: center

 When the import task has successfully finished, the importer Computer Image will display as an "Image Resource" associated with the node and user who imported it in the Explore and My Resources menus.
-At this point, there is no other action that can be completed with Image resources in the EaaSI UI.
+At this point, there is no other action that can be completed with Image resources in the EAASI UI.

-Navigate to ``https://<your_eaasi_url>/admin`` to access your EaaSI installation via the Demo UI instead of the EaaSI UI (the Demo UI should automatically pick up on your user credentials, but log in again if necessary), and click on "Environments" in the navigation menu:
+Navigate to ``https://<your_eaasi_url>/admin`` to access your EAASI installation via the Demo UI instead of the EAASI UI (the Demo UI should automatically pick up on your user credentials, but log in again if necessary), and click on "Environments" in the navigation menu:

 .. image:: ../images/demo_ui_dashboard.png
   :align: center